Cohort Capsule: 1974 Audi 100LS – Keep It Beautiful

 1024px-Audi_100LS_C1_1761cc_first_registered_November_1976

-From the A-pillars back, it’s a shape which could be mistaken for a W114 Mercedes or a Rootes Arrow series car, among others; get far enough away, and there are shades of the ’66 Chrysler B-body but luckily, the emblem makes the view from the front much less generic.
+From the A-pillars back, it’s a shape that could be mistaken for a W114 Mercedes or a Rootes Arrow series car, among others; get far enough away, and there are shades of the ’66 Chrysler B-body but luckily, the emblem makes the view from the front much less generic.
 As a car developed in secret (by Benz’s head of advanced design, Dr. Ludwig Kraus) such modesty likely played a role in its acceptance for production by reluctant VW management (just what future development did they have in mind, forbidding this car’s development?).

 Screenshot 2014-08-17 22.52.13

-It’s not a look which brags about technical innovation, but with front-wheel drive and inboard front discs, the 100 wasn’t necessarily orthodox.
+It’s not a look that brags about technical innovation, but with front-wheel drive and inboard front discs, the 100 wasn’t necessarily orthodox.
 Vorsrpung durch technik was fifteen years away when the C1 was introduced, and when looking at it, understanding the C3’s self-consciously aerodynamic appearance becomes much easier.

 446561-1000-0